Skip to main content

 TRK inhibitors

 A small number of anaplastic thyroid cancers have changes in one of the NTRK genes.
-These gene changes can help cancer cells grow.
+These genes make TRK proteins, which can help cancer cells grow.

-Larotrectinib (Vitrakvi) and entrectinib (Rozlytrek) target and disable the abnormal TRK proteins made by the NTRK genes.
-These drugs can each be used in people with anaplastic thyroid cancer that has an NTRK gene change and is still growing despite other treatments.
+Larotrectinib (Vitrakvi), entrectinib (Rozlytrek), and repotrectinib (Augtyro) target and disable the abnormal TRK proteins made by the NTRK genes.
+Any of these drugs can be used in people with anaplastic thyroid cancer that has an NTRK gene change and is still growing despite other treatments.

-These drugs are taken as pills, once or twice a day.
+These drugs are taken as pills or capsules, once or twice a day.

 Common side effects of these drugs can include dizziness, fatigue, nausea, vomiting, constipation, weight gain, and diarrhea.
-Less common but more serious side effects can include liver damage, heart problems, and confusion and other nervous system problems.
+Less common but more serious side effects can include liver damage, heart problems, confusion, and other nervous system problems.

 More information about targeted therapy